 3.What the evidence supports

-• Strong human dataProduces large weight loss in adults with obesity, up to about 24 percent of body weight at 48 weeks.s2
+• Strong human dataProduces large weight loss in adults with obesity, roughly 25 to 30 percent of body weight on the top dose depending on how the trial counts people who stopped early.s2, s5

 • Limited human dataImproves blood sugar in people with type 2 diabetes.s3